 Contact Us To Discuss Your Needs

 If you have been injured at work, you may have a claim which would compensate you for your injuries.
-Contact the determined worker’s compensation attorney in Atlanta at the Bader Law Firm, LLC for a consultation to discuss your case.
+Contact the determined worker’s compensation attorney in Atlanta at Bader Scott Injury Lawyers for a consultation to discuss your case.
 There is no fee unless we win your case.